Ohio Assault Laws in Public Places Explained: Bar Fights, Public Incidents, and Criminal Penalties

 Defenses to Assault Charges in Bars and Clubs

 Not every arrest leads to a conviction.
-Our Cleveland criminal defense attorneys carefully evaluate the facts and identify effective defenses.
+Our Cleveland criminal defense lawyers carefully evaluate the facts and identify effective defenses.
 Common strategies include:

 - Self-Defense – You acted to protect yourself or another person from harm